mimuw-jnp2-rust/mimuw-jnp2-rust.github.io/content/lessons/12_concurrency/index.md

 Why do that?
 Because thread synchronization is hard!
 [Rust prevents data races](https://doc.rust-lang.org/nomicon/races.html), but [logical races and deadlocks are impossible to prevent!](https://users.rust-lang.org/t/deadlock-is-it-a-bug-or-is-it-intentional/1544)!

 [Rayon's FAQ](https://github.com/rayon-rs/rayon/blob/master/FAQ.md) is worth reading.

+## Assignment #5 (graded)

+[Here](https://classroom.github.com/a/lKaeLu8O) you can find the fifth graded assignment.
+The deadline for submissions is 04.05.2022.